Judicial / Courts / Specialized Courts / Court Watch

 National Court Appointed Special Advocate (CASA) Association – support and promote court-appointed volunteer advocacy for abused and neglected children so that they can thrive in safe, permanent homes, Seattle, WA.

 National Drug Court Resource Center – your centralized, one-stop source for all things Drug Court.
-Funded by the Bureau of Justice Assistance of the U.S. Department of Justice, NDCRC is a collective repository of all vital Drug Court information; latest research findings, funding opportunities, trainings, breaking news and announcements.
+Funded by the Bureau of Justice Assistance, NDCRC is a collective repository of all vital Drug Court information; latest research findings, funding opportunities, trainings, breaking news and announcements.
 NDCRC provides up-to-date information, networking and support to all Drug Court practitioners, training providers, national partners, Drug Court clients and citizens nationwide, Alexandria, VA.

 National Family Court Watch Project – founded in 2004, it is the first known program to use a standardized observational instrument nationwide.
 We observe and report trends that the data collection reveals.
 The ultimate goal is to work with the public and judicial system to create methods and procedures that help resolve the problems we are finding in family courts across the country, Milford MI.